OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 Does this mean that obfuscation is impossible?
 Well, it depends on what you obfuscate and how you define obfuscation.
 Barack’s result only shows that *some* programs cannot be obfuscated - but only if we use a very strong definition of obfuscation.
 Intuitively, most of us know from experience that code can have differing amounts of intelligibility and that understanding the code becomes harder as code complexity increases.
 Often enough, this happens unintentionally, but we can also observe that implementations of obfuscators exist and are more or less successfully used in practice (9).

+Unfortunately, reseachers don't agree on whether obfuscation effectiveness can ever be proven or quantified, and there are no widely accepted methods of doing it.
+In the following sections, we provide a taxonomy of commonly used types of obfuscation.
+We then outline the requirements for achieving what we would consider *robust* obfuscation, given the de-obfuscation tools and research available at the time of writing.
+Note however that the field is rapidly involving, so in practice, the most recent developments must always be taken into account.

 ### Obfuscation Types

 *Obfuscating transformations* are modifications applied during the build process to the source code, binary, intermediate representation of the code, or other elements such as data or executable headers.
-We categorize them into two types:
+We broadly categorize them into two types:

 1. Strip information
 2. Obfuscate control flow and data

 **1. Strip Meaningful Information**

-Compiled programs often retain explanative information that is helpful for the reverse engineer, but isn’t actually needed for the program to run.
-Debugging symbols that map machine code or byte code to line numbers, function names and variable names are an obvious example.
+Compiled programs often retain explanative information that is meaningful to humans, but isn’t actually needed for the program to run.
+Debugging symbols that map machine code or byte code to line numbers, function names and variable names are obvious examples.

 For instance, class files generated with the standard Java compiler include the names of classes, methods and fields, making it trivial to reconstruct the source code.
 ELF and Mach-O binaries have a symbol table that contains debugging information, including the names of functions, global variables and types used in the executable.